MaartjePfauder/Thesis_Digital_Humanities/README.md

-# The Geography of News Values in Dutch Digital Journalism
+# The geography of news values in Dutch digital journalism

 **Mapping newsworthiness in NU.nl coverage**